espruino/EspruinoDocs/boards/EspruinoESP8266.md

 Flash map and access
 --------------------
+Note: if you are looking for a free flash area to use, call `ESP8266.getFreeFlash`, which will return a list of available areas (see docs).

 The esp8266 modules come with varying flash chip sizes.
 The flash layout for each size is slightly different.
 There are a number of random tidbits to know about flash layout: